tasneemkoushar/talawa-docs/docs/talawa-api-docs/resolvers/Mutation/createActionItem/variables/createActionItem.md

 2. Ensures that the current user has an associated app user profile.
 3. Checks if the assignee exists.
 4. Validates if the action item category exists and is not disabled.
-5. Confirms that the assignee is a member of the organization associated with the action item category.
-6. If the action item is related to an event, checks if the event exists and whether the current user is an admin of that event.
+5. If the action item is related to an event, checks if the event exists and whether the current user is an admin of that event.
-7. Verifies if the current user is an admin of the organization or a superadmin.
+6. Verifies if the current user is an admin of the organization or a superadmin.

 ## Param